What is Global Dimension?

 Global Dimension brings together a calendar of global events and a vast library of resources exploring issues from climate breakdown, to migration and democracy, empowering educators to introduce global learning and compassionate values to their classrooms.
 It is also a space for teachers to connect and discuss the issues that matter the most.

-The Global Dimension website is powered by Reboot the Future, a small foundation with a vision of a compassionate and sustainable world powered by conversation and connection, with the Golden Rule at the core.
+The Global Dimension website is powered by Reboot the Future, a small foundation with a vision of a compassionate and sustainable world, with the Golden Rule at the core.

 The Golden Rule: Treat others and the planet as you would wish to be treated